larsspreng/starter-hugo-academic/content/publication/CombpvalJBES/index.md

 url_source: ''
 url_video: ''

-# Featured image
-# To use, add an image named `featured.jpg/png` to your page's folder.
-image:
-  caption:
-  focal_point: ""
-  preview_only: false

-# Associated Projects (optional).
-#   Associate this publication with one or more of your projects.
-#   Simply enter your project's folder or file name without extension.
-#   E.g. `internal-project` references `content/project/internal-project/index.md`.
-#   Otherwise, set `projects: []`.
-projects: []

 # Slides (optional).
 #   Associate this publication with Markdown slides.
 #   Simply enter your slide deck's filename without extension.